CloudByGalaxy/galaxy-community-writers/CONTRIBUTING.md

 - [ ] Article has clear introduction and conclusion
 - [ ] I've proofread for grammar and spelling
 - [ ] Google Doc is shared with comment permissions
-- [ ] Galaxy Cloud is meaningfully referenced with provided trackable link
+- [ ] Galaxy is meaningfully referenced with provided trackable link
 - [ ] GitHub Sponsors account is set up for payment

 ---